-In 1860, Springfield, Massachusetts’ Milton Bradley decided America needed a new game, and so he created a modern blend of the old-fashioned morality games and the simple checkerboard to come up with The Checkered Game of Life.
+In 1860, Milton Bradley decided America needed a new game, and so he created a modern blend of the old-fashioned morality games and the simple checkerboard.
+The result: The Checkered Game of Life.

-Born in Vienna, Maine, in 1836, Bradley was raised in Lowell, Massachusetts and later moved to Springfield.
-His initial calling was as lithographer, but in 1860 he hit it big with the new game.
+Born in Vienna, Maine, in 1836, Bradley grew up in Lowell, Mass., and later moved to Springfield.
+He initially worked as a lithographer, but in 1860 he hit it big with the new game.

-In Life, Bradley focused on secular themes.
-Players started from a square on the board labelled infancy and attempted to reach the ‘Happy Old Age’ square.
-Along the way they were rewarded with points for college and perseverance and might find themselves in Congress.
+So Milton Bradley turned his attention to the Game of Life.
+In it, he focused on secular themes.
+Players started from a square on the board labelled ‘Infancy’ and attempted to reach the ‘Happy Old Age’ square.
+Along the way they got rewarded with points for ‘College’ and ‘Perseverance’ and might find themselves in Congress.
 Alternatively, they could experience poverty, idleness, suicide or prison and lose points.

 Bradley manufactured some stock of his new invention and headed off in 1860 to sell it.

-The game was an overnight success, selling 40,000 copies its first year and launching Milton Bradley into the toy business that would bear his name long after his death in 1911.
+The Game of Life was an overnight success, selling 40,000 copies its first year and launching Milton Bradley into the toy business.

-The modern version of life -- updated with twists such as “buy furniture" -- was launched in 1960 to mark the anniversary of the original, and the Game of Life remains available today in a variety of editions.
+The modern version of Life — updated with twists such as “buy furniture” — was launched in 1960 to mark the anniversary of the original.
+Today the Game of Life remains available today in a variety of editions.

 Images: Game of Life By 松岡明芳 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=15815838.
 If you enjoyed this story about the Game of Life, you may also want to read about Monopoly.
 This story was updated in 2023.